blocksds/sdk/docs/content/tutorial/advanced/optimizing_code/index.md

   active, you will need to load to the cache all the data anyway, so it could even be slower.
 Remember to profile your code when trying optimizations like this one.

+## 9. Using release builds of the libraries

+Some libraries have code used for debugging during the development of an application that can be disabled for release builds.
+This is generally a good idea as it will reduce the size of the code, helping the cache.

+- Define `NDEBUG` in the `CFLAGS` and `CPPFLAGS` of the build system.
+- Use the release builds of libraries instead of the debug ones.
+For example, libnds has `libnds9.a` and `libnds9d.a`, and DSWiFi has `libdswifi9.a` and `libdswifi9d.a`.